BEST ZURICH DAY TOURS – WHERE TO GO & TRAVEL TIPS

-I definitely recommend a short stop at Appenzell, in the canton of Appenzellerland, and discover one of the cutest towns in Switzerland.
+I definitely recommend a short stop at Appenzell, in the canton of Appenzellerland, and discovering one of the cutest towns in Switzerland.

 Basel is located further north near the German/French border, and while it cannot amaze you with stunning mountain views (sorry), it is world-famous for many other reasons.

-While the above-mentioned day trips are often, though not solely, a lot about spending time outdoors and be awestruck by nature, visiting Basel is more about culture, spending time indoors, and explore another side of the country.
+While the above-mentioned day trips are often, though not solely, a lot about spending time outdoors and being awestruck by nature, visiting Basel is more about culture, spending time indoors, and exploring another side of the country.

-- However, it is extremely famous for being the art and museum capital in the country.
+However, it is extremely famous for being the art and museum capital of the country.
 There are so many museums that you will have to choose which ones to visit in one day.

 Final Thoughts On The Best Day Trips From Zurich